Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Introduction

-Motivated by the improvement of tracking performance of both individual axis and composition of multiple axes, we propose a novel extended position domain framework, which enables not only monotonic references, but also rotational contour references.
-Further, with the extended position domain framework, the time-varying internal model principle-based countouring control (TV-IMCC) is proposed to asymptotically track multi-axis contours.
-It is well-known that the internal model principle~\cite{fran1977} is a powerful tool for asymptotically tracking references and/or rejecting disturbances generated by autonomous systems.
-Inspired by the results of linear time-varying (LTV) internal model principle-based design in~\cite{sun2009,zhang2010,zhang2014}, we construct the TV-IMCC structure, which concentrates on both axial and multi-axial tracking precision.
-Therefore, it is able to reduce the contour error better than the existing contour tracking methods.
-And the detailed contributions of this work are listed as follows: \begin{itemize} \item The multi-axis contouring control problem is first transformed to decoupled axial time-varying tracking control by means of the proposed extended position domain framework in the TV-IMCC methodology.
-Then, the time-varying internal model principle-based control is designed for each axis to achieve asymptotical tracking performance. \item A novel signal conversion algorithm is designed to embed the rotational references of the master axis into the proposed extended position domain framework, and hence enable the extension of the class of contour candidates. \item A novel position interpolation-based LMI settings are designed for the time-varying stabilizer of the proposed TV-IMCC. \end{itemize}
+The detailed contributions of this work are listed as follows: \begin{itemize} \item The multi-axis contouring control problem is transformed to decoupled axial time-varying tracking control by means of the proposed extended position domain framework, and the TV-IMCC is designed for each axis to achieve asymptotical tracking performance. \item A novel signal conversion algorithm is designed to embed the rotational references of the master axis into the proposed extended position domain framework, and hence to enable the extension of the class of contour candidates. \item A novel LMI-based time-varying stabilizer is designed by constructing a polytopic system state in the position domain for the proposed TV-IMCC. \end{itemize}

-The rest of the paper is organized as follows: in Section~\ref{frame} the extended position domain framework of TV-IMCC is proposed, and a signal conversion algorithm is designed to enable the rotational signals into the framework.
-The TV-IMCC controller including its stabilizer are proposed in Section~\ref{controller} and~\ref{stabilizer}.
-Numerous simulation and experimental results are provided, validating the outperformed tracking results of the TV-IMCC in Section~\ref{exp}, followed by conclusion in Section~\ref{conclusion}.
+The rest of the paper is organized as follows: in Section~\ref{prel}, the contouring system is described in the time domain and then decoupled in the position domain.
+To extend the classes of contours to be tracked, a novel position domain framework is designed in Section~\ref{frame}.
+The modeling of the master-slave contouring system is provided in Section~\ref{sec:slaveaxis}.
+The TV-IMCC including its stabilizer is proposed in Section~\ref{design}.
+Numerous simulation and experimental results are provided, validating the outperformed tracking results of the TV-IMCC in Section~\ref{exp}, followed by conclusion and future work in Section~\ref{conclusion}.
+For the convenience of the reader, we provide Fig.~\ref{guideline} to show a logical flow of the proposed TV-IMCC contouring method.